- Proposal Preparation and Grant Management Guide-PPGMG (requires userid/password)

 How do I know what expenses can be charged to my grant?

 A: Generally, expenses in the approved budget are allowable and may be charged to the grant, but keep in mind that the expenses must be integral and necessary to the project.
 General expenses such as office supplies and ink cartridges should not be charged to grants.
 These are considered overhead and are covered under our indirect cost rate.
 For all federal grants, you must follow the guidelines detailed in OMB Circular A-21 (Cost Principles).
 The Allowable and Unallowable Charges to Federal Grants document also provides guidance.
+The Check Request form can be found here and may be helpful.

 I would like to take my research students out to lunch, can I charge the cost to my federal grant?